 - Hands-on curriculum focused around labs and clinical training.

 - Instructors that are not only teachers, but also experienced radiologic technologists.
-They’ll work with you side-by-side, and share their expertise from a variety of specialized areas within radiology, including mammography, CT, MRI, surgery and trauma.
+They’ll work with you side-by-side and share their expertise from a variety of specialized areas within radiology, including breast imaging, CT, MRI, interventional radiology, and surgery.

 - Experience working in a variety of clinical settings, a Level 1 trauma center, and with an array of equipment and patients.